paulverising/DrGrantDFIR/README.md

 - [ ] add HBI's to the cases page
 - [ ] add NBI's to the cases page
 - [ ] add Tasks to the cases page
-- [ ] add django rest API
-- [ ] make it look like internal tooling (using react and accessing the APIs)